All Episodes

 Yeah, I mean, and he wasn't given scripted, phony political answers.

-And I think to me at least, that's one of the key reasons for his success.
+And I think to me, at least, that's one of the key reasons for his success.

 Now the question is, how does he channel that?

-And I think that's the question is that you know, when you become president, obviously you make decisions that you've never had to deal with before.
+And I think that's the question is that, you know, when you become president, obviously you make decisions that you've never had to deal with before.

 And the good part of that is he's not this calculating guy.

-How is he going to, you know, absorb all of this and and then turn it into policy?
+How is he going to, you know, absorb all of this and then turn it into policy?

-And I think we just gotta see.
+And I think we just got to see.

 I don't know if I'd be that gracious.

-And that he wants to bring the country back together, and I think he's he's reaping the benefits of reaching out to even the people that hated him the most.
+And I think he's reaping the benefits of reaching out to even the people that hated him the most.

-I I think that's true.
+I think that's true.

 That said, I will tell you, I have problems with a couple of the people he's appointed.